appbaseio/Docs/content/docs/pipelines/how-to/caching-and-recording-analytics.md

 ---
 title: 'Create a pipeline with caching and recording analytics'
-meta_title: 'Create a pipeline with caching and recording analytics | Introduction to Appbase.io'
+meta_title: 'Create a pipeline with caching and recording analytics | Introduction to ReactiveSearch.io'
 meta_description: 'Learn how to quickly create a pipeline that supports caching and recording analytics.'
 keywords:
     - concepts
-    - appbase.io
+    - reactivesearch
     - pipelines
     - caching
     - analytics
+    - elasticsearch
+    - opensearch
 sidebar: 'docs'
 ---